Classroom of the Elite season 3

 Classroom of the Elite is an anime television series based on the light novel series of the same name written by Shōgo Kinugasa and illustrated by Shunsaku Tomose.
 The third season of the series was announced in March 2022, with Lerche returning to produce from the previous two seasons.
 The season is directed by Yoshihito Nishōji, with Kishi and Hashimoto returning as chief directors, and Morita as the character designer.
 Yasushi Shigenobu and Hayato Kazano served as screenwriters.
 Masaru Yokoyama and Kana Hashiguchi are composing the music.
-The season was adapted from the remaining volumes of the first-year arc, and was scheduled to be released in 2023, but was delayed to January 2024.
-The third season aired from January 3 to March 27, 2024.
-The opening theme song is "Minor Piece", performed by ZAQ, while the ending theme is "Konsei Dai Kakumei" (今世大革命), and FIXER, performed by Yui Ninomiya.
+The season was adapted from the remaining volumes of the first-year arc, and was scheduled to be released in 2023, but was delayed, and eventually aired from January 3 to March 27, 2024.
+The opening theme song is "Minor Piece", performed by ZAQ, while the ending theme is "Konsei Dai Kakumei" (今世大革命) and "Fixer", both performed by Yui Ninomiya.